-My fee includes the initial consultation plus text/phone support for a month.
-Most clients contact me by text, email or phone with updates, questions or concerns.
-In complex cases where more in-person help is needed, each follow up visit is $70.
+My fee includes the initial consultation, supplies, and text/phone support for a month.
+Most clients contact me by text, email or phone with updates, questions or concerns after the appointment.
+In complex cases where more in-person help is needed, each follow up visit is $120.

 Do you charge extra for twins?

 Health care for twins can be costly.
 Because I do not wish to add to your financial burden, I do not charge extra for twins.
 Consultations for twins usually take about 2 1/2 to 3 hours.

 My baby’s feedings are unpredictable.
 How can I schedule an appointment in advance?